Federal Lands Oil and Gas Policies

 WW is urging restraint in two big planning processes

 The document that guides the White River National Forest Service’s decisions on oil and gas leasing was issued in 1993.
 Twenty years ago, there was essentially no drilling activity in the region, fracking and directional drilling technologies had yet to transform the industry, and Forest planners anticipated only a handful of new wells being drilled.
 Needless to say, their 1993 analysis is now woefully out of date.

-Spurred by a series of technical filings by WW, in 2012 the Forest began the process of updating its Oil & Gas Leasing Environmental Impact Statement.
-Last November, WW submitted the conservation community’s technical comments on the draft EIS, a laborious task of research, coordination and writing.
+Spurred by a series of technical filings by WW, in 2010 the Forest began the process of updating its Oil & Gas Leasing Environmental Impact Statement.
+In 2012, WW submitted the conservation community’s technical comments on the draft EIS, a laborious task of research, coordination and writing.
 (You can download this 76-page document here.)
-We’re now awaiting the final release.
+We expect the final release in May 2014.